 Removing the eggs could be as simple as transferring your spawning mop, if you used one.
 Or you may have to gently siphon the eggs off things like plants and decorations.

-Place the eggs into a small tank – perhaps 3 to 5 gallons in size (like this one) – with around six inches of water.
+Place the eggs into a small tank – perhaps 3 to 5 gallons in size – with around six inches of water.

 Add a small sponge filter to the tank.
 Don’t add a large, powerful box filter, as the babies will very likely get sucked inside!